KenCosgrove/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+closure is used on line 52 when we return a function within the outer function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+the string is the same but the number rolled changes because by invoking dansRoll we are calling
+the newRoll function.

 c.
 What is the lexical scope of `newRoll`?

+personalDice?

 ### Task 2c - Exit Ticket